 Applicants for Executive, Legislative or Judicial Branches must:

-- Hold a doctoral level degree (Ph.D., Sc.D., M.D., DVM, EdD, PharmD, etc.), in a qualified field or a MS in engineering and three years of professional engineering experience
+- Hold a doctoral level degree (Ph.D., Sc.D., M.D., DVM, EdD, PharmD, etc.), in a qualified field or a MS in engineering plus three years of professional engineering experience.

 - Hold U.S. citizenship (dual citizenship from the United States and another country is acceptable).

 - Be eligible to receive federal government funds through the System of Award Management (SAM).